Russell Wasendorf

-Russell R. Wasendorf Sr. (born 1948) is the former chairman and chief executive officer of Peregrine Financial Group, also known as PFGBEST, a futures commission merchant (commonly known as a commodity broker) that filed for bankruptcy protection in Chicago in July 2012.
+Russell Ralph Wasendorf Sr. (born 1948) is the former chairman and chief executive officer of Peregrine Financial Group, also known as PFGBEST, a futures commission merchant (commonly known as a commodity broker) that filed for bankruptcy protection in Chicago in July 2012.

 He was arrested in July 2012 following a suicide attempt.
-In September he pleaded guilty to embezzling $215.5 million from more than 13,000 customers over the course of 20 years.
-On January 31, 2013, he received a 50-year sentence for fraud, effectively a life sentence.
+In September 2012 he pleaded guilty to embezzling $215.5 million from more than 13,000 customers over the course of 20 years, among other charges.
+On January 31, 2013, he received a 50-year sentence for fraud.

 Career

 Wasendorf established Wasendorf & Son Inc. in 1980, renamed it Peregrine Financial Group (PFG) 10 years later and opened a Chicago office, according to the company website.